 It was announced on April 16th that the popular encrypted online messenger app Telegram was to be blocked in Russia.
-Under new draconian legislation, messaging services must now comply with court orders to hand over their encryption keys the the Russian government.
+Under new draconian legislation, messaging services must now comply with court orders to hand over their encryption keys to the Russian government.
 Telegram was not just unwilling to do so, but unable, since their privacy protocols are such that even they don’t have access to these keys.

 Since that day, the Russian internet has collapsed into chaos.
 The Russian media regulator, the Roskomnadzor, has blocked access to millions of IP addresses in an attempt to stop Russian people from accessing Telegram.
-The knock-on effect of this has seen thousands of innocent websites suddenly become unavailable in Russia.
+The knock-on effect of this has seen thousands of innocent websites become unavailable in Russia.
 As we will explain in this article, the best solution to restrictions on Telegram and the wider internet censorship that is occurring is a VPN.

-Best VPN to evade online censorship in Russia
+Use a VPN to evade online censorship in Russia